open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Counters

-[Prometheus Counter](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#counter) becomes an OTLP Sum.
+A [Prometheus Counter](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#counter) MUST be converted to an OTLP Sum.

 #### Gauges

-[Prometheus Gauge](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#gauge) becomes an OTLP Gauge.
+A [Prometheus Gauge](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#gauge) MUST be converted to an OTLP Gauge.

 #### Unknown-typed

-[Prometheus Unknown](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#unknown) becomes an OTLP Gauge.
+A [Prometheus Unknown](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#unknown) MUST be converted to an OTLP Gauge.

 #### Histograms

-[Prometheus Histogram](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#histogram) becomes an OTLP Histogram.
+A [Prometheus Histogram](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#histogram) MUST be converted to an OTLP Histogram.

-Multiple Prometheus metrics are merged together into a single metric:
+Multiple Prometheus histogram metrics MUST be merged together into a single OTLP Histogram:

 * The `le` label on non-suffixed metrics is used to identify histogram bucket boundaries.
 Each Prometheus line produces one bucket on the resulting histogram.
 * Lines with `_count` and `_sum` suffixes are used to determine the histogram's count and sum.

 #### Summaries

-[Prometheus Summary](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#summary) becomes an OTLP Summary.
+[Prometheus Summary](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#summary) MUST be converted to an OTLP Summary.

-Multiple Prometheus metrics are merged together into a single metric:
+Multiple Prometheus metrics are merged together into a single OTLP Summary:

 * The `quantile` label on non-suffixed metrics is used to identify quantile points in summary metrics.
 Each Prometheus line produces one quantile on the resulting summary.
 * Lines with `_count` and `_sum` suffixes are used to determine the summary's count and sum.

 #### Dropped Types

+The following Prometheus types MUST be dropped:

 * [OpenMetrics GaugeHistogram](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#gaugehistogram)
 * [OpenMetrics StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset)